paulrojasg/sslchecker/README.md

-# SSLCHECK
+# SSLCHECKER

 A command-line tool to analyze SSL/TLS configurations using the SSL Labs API, with handling for long-running scans and polling strategies.

 ## Overview

-SSLCHECK is a CLI tool that performs SSL/TLS assessments for one or more hosts by querying the SSL Labs API.
+SSLCHECKER is a CLI tool that performs SSL/TLS assessments for one or more hosts by querying the SSL Labs API.
 It is designed to be safe, polite to the API, and transparent about scan progress.

 The tool supports: